Pakistani passport has been ranked as the second worst in the world for international travel.

 Why is the world afraid of Pakistani travellers?
 Will someone in policy or parliament raise this question and find plausible answers?

 Pakistani passport only second to Afghanistan but worse than:

-Future is different: Wali on The Pakistan 2050 Opportunity
+Future is different: Back to the future: Pakistan in 2050

 Germany ranked number one on the index with 177 points, while Pakistan scored 29 points.
 Sweden secured the second spot (176 points), followed by France, Italy, Spain and United Kingdom ranking third on the index.
 Meanwhile, Pakistan’s neighbour, India ranked 85 on the list, with a score of 52.

 “Henley & Partners analyses global visa regulations to present an index ranking each country and territory in the world by the number of countries that their citizens can travel to visa-free.”

 Which country has the worst air pollution? | Hint: Pakistan

 The index is produced in cooperation with the International Air Transport Association (IATA) which maintains the world’s largest database of travel information, and is published annually.

 In January last year, Henley & Partners, ranked countries according to the number of other countries their citizens can travel without having to obtain a visa.